Stefano314/LoLTrainer/README.md

 LoLTrainer Purpose
 ------------------
-The main reason behind this project is because I didn't want to use League of Legends official [API](https://developer.riotgames.com/) (for obvious reasons).
+The main reason behind this project is that I didn't want to use League of Legends official [API](https://developer.riotgames.com/) (for obvious reasons).
 In addition, I'm having a lot of fun!